Barry Morse: Books

 His theatrical memoir, Remember With Advantages – Chasing 'The Fugitive' and Other Stories from an Actor's Life (ISBN 9780786427710), (written with Robert E. Wood and Anthony Wynn), details his life and career.
 The book features a foreword written by Academy Award-winning actor Martin Landau, and was released in 2007.

 He wrote the afterword to Destination: Moonbase Alpha – The Unofficial and Unauthorised Guide to SPACE: 1999 (ISBN 9781845830342), published in 2010 by Telos Publishing, and written by Robert E. Wood.
 It featured a colour photo section of models created for the Space: 1999 television series by Martin Bower, and a foreword by Zienia Merton.
-Morse is extensively quoted throughout the book, as are numerous other series cast and crew.
+Morse is quoted extensively throughout the book, as are numerous other series cast and crew.

-Before his death, Morse wrote the foreword to Conversations at Warp Speed (ISBN 9781593932893), published in 2012 by BearManor Media, and written by Anthony Wynn.
+Before his death, Morse wrote the foreword to Conversations At Warp Speed (ISBN 9781593932893), published in 2012 by BearManor Media, and written by Anthony Wynn.
 The book is a compilation of interviews with actors and other professionals associated with the various incarnations of Star Trek.
 It also contains a bonus chapter featuring an interview with Barry Morse, who worked with numerous actors who appeared in Star Trek.